How to Make Faux Bakelite in Polymer Clay (Cherry-Amber Swirl Tutorial)

 Slice across the twist axis, not along it.
 This is what exposes the swirl pattern instead of long lines.

 Stand the twisted log upright or hold it horizontally and run a thin clay blade through it at a roughly 90 degree angle to the long axis.
-Each slice should be 1.5 to 3 mm thick depending on whether you are making a button face, an earring slab, or a stacked layer.
+Slice a little heavier for a button face and a little thinner for drops or stacked layers, then compare the result on a sample build.

 If you slice parallel to the twist, you get long stripes instead of swirls.
 That is the muddy striped look people complain about.
 Stay perpendicular and the swirl reads cleanly on every slice.

 Press the bakelite slice gently onto its base layer or into a button mold.
-Avoid rolling it again, which smears the swirl.
+Skip the rollers from here on, because another pass smears the swirl back into stripes.

 If you need to thin the slice slightly to fit a build, press it with a flat acrylic block or with light fingertip pressure rather than running it back through the pasta machine.
 Each pass through the rollers stretches the swirl into stripes again, undoing the twist work.

 For drops and slab earrings, lay the slice on a thicker backing slab of solid color, press the seam closed at the edges, then trim the final shape with a cutter.
-Cut once, lift cleanly, and avoid working the surface after the cut.
+Cut once and lift cleanly so the surface stays untouched after the cut.

 Bake the bakelite pieces flat per your clay line's package directions.
 Finish for warmth, not just shine.

 Bake on a ceramic tile at the temperature printed on your clay package.
-Sculpey Premo cures around 130 C for 30 minutes per 6 mm of thickness, but verify your oven with a separate thermometer before baking a full batch.
+Sculpey Premo packaging lists 275°F (130°C) for 30 minutes per 1/4 inch (6 mm) of thickness, but verify your oven with a separate oven thermometer before baking a full batch.
 Translucent clay can darken if the oven runs hot, which can either deepen the bakelite glow nicely or push it past the cherry-amber tone you wanted.

 After cure and full cooling, sand the back with 400 then 600 then 800 grit wet sandpaper.
 Buff the front gently.
 A satin or low-gloss water-based polymer clay glaze will deepen the amber tone the way a vintage bakelite finish reads.
 Heavy gloss can flatten the veining read, especially on small buttons or drops where the swirl scale is already small.